daniilantonenko/Commander/README.md

 ### Configuration
-An example configuration file has been ".env".
-Edit if other application settings are needed.
+An example configuration file has been "example.env".
+Edit if other application settings are needed and rename to ".env".

 ### REST API
 - POST request to /commands --> Create command